jayrambhia/jayrambhia.github.com/about-me/index.md

 ## Hey!

-I am an undergraduate student interested in making applications based on Computer Vision to solve real world problems.
-Visual tracking and object recognition being my major interests.
+I am an undergraduate student who lives on computer vision based applications for real world.
+I like to implement theories to solve real world problems.
+I work with Python, C++ and Android to bring it all togehter.

 ## What do I like to do?

 I love to code.
 I write various applications using Python and C++, especially Computer Vision based applications.
-I have participated in Google Summer of Code 2012 with SimpleCV.
-My project has been accepted for Google Summer of Code 2013 with SimpleCV.
-I believe in open source and I'm an active developer of [SimpleCV](http://simplecv.org/).
+I have participated in Google Summer of Code 2012 and 2013 with SimpleCV.
+I'm an active developer of [SimpleCV](http://simplecv.org/).
+I like to bring projects into reality and make it user friendly.
+Recently, I have been working with Android to put Computer Vision applications on mobile devices.
 You can fork my work on [GitHub](https://github.com/jayrambhia).
+Apart from that, I love to play Ultimate frisbee.

 ## How to Contact Me